Heavy Equipment

 In Kenya, for example, the total number of passengers travelling via the Jomo Kenyatta International Airport (JKIA) in Nairobi has risen exponentially over the past decade leading to congestion at the facility.

-Paris-based international airports operator Groupe ADP has been awarded a contract to design a new passenger terminal at the JKIA – marking the start of a project aimed at increasing capacity of the airport by more than 70 per cent.
+Paris-based international airports operator Groupe ADP has been awarded a contract to design a new passenger terminal at the JKIA – marking the start of a project aimed at increasing the capacity of the airport by more than 70 per cent.

-Development of roads and railway transport infrastructure is also expected to boost the heavy construction equipment market as nations seek to promote cross-border trade and industrial growth.
+The development of roads and railway transport infrastructure is also expected to boost the heavy construction equipment market as nations seek to promote cross-border trade and industrial growth.

-Mega infrastructure projects promote increased construction activities that eventually create a demand for heavy duty construction equipment.
+Mega infrastructure projects promote increased construction activities that eventually create a demand for heavy-duty construction equipment.

-In October, specialist consultancy Off- Highway Research said it expected global construction equipment sales to grow 16 per cent in 2017, to 810,000 units valued at Sh8.1 trillion.
+In October, specialist consultancy Off-Highway Research said it expected global construction equipment sales to grow 16 per cent in 2017, to 810,000 units valued at Sh8.1 trillion.
 This is, however, 200,000 units less than the last sales peak of 2011 when more than a million units of heavy machinery were sold.